jasjs1/ProPass/README.md

 To report a bug you must go into the Issues tab and make a new issue.

 This applies to all devs or users.

+## Hiring

+ProPass is not looking to hire any employees, thank you for expressing interest of working for me!